Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Manufacturers create flashy posters, banners, signs and displays to promote their new and improved product lines and they are quick to point out all the positive benefits and good qualities about their products.

 But they often fail to mention the negative aspects or bad qualities about their products.
-That means you have to do your homework.
-Don't think that their brochure provides all the information you need.
-Carpet manufacturers are only in business to make money and everything they say and do is to increase their profits.
+This means you have to do your homework to make sure you know what you are buying.
+Don't put too much trust that their slick brochure provides all the information you need.

 If you were thinking about buying a new automobile and wanted to know if you were making a good choice, who do you think could offer the most honest and complete information about the vehicle in question?